FAQs

 If the structure was located within the Riparian Area Setback, Floodway, or another property line or road setback area, verification of the prior footprint will be required.
 This is reviewed by the Planner-on-Duty and sometimes requires a planning application.

-If this planning review is required, and your concrete foundation is removed, there are two options for demonstrating your structure’s footprint during your s planning review process.
+If this planning review is required, and your concrete foundation was removed, there are two options for demonstrating your structure’s footprint during your planning review process.

 Option 1: